 Authors: Patrick Rubin-delanchy - University of Bristol (United Kingdom) [presenting]

 Abstract: Statistical analysis of a graph often starts with embedding, the process of representing its nodes as points in space.
 How to choose the embedding dimension is a nuanced decision in practice, but in theory, a notion of true dimension is often available.
 In spectral embedding, this dimension may be very high.
-However, it is shown that existing random graph models, including graphon and other latent position models, predict the data should live near a much lower dimensional set.
+However, it is shown that existing random graph models, including graphon and other latent position models, predict the data should live near a much lower dimensional manifold.
 One may therefore circumvent the curse of dimensionality by employing methods which exploit hidden manifold structures.
 We illustrate results on toy as well as cyber-security network data.